 How Much Compensation Can I Claim For A Pub Or Bar Accident?

-By Ruth Lambert.
-Last Updated 30th March 2021.
+By Daniel Charles.
+Last Updated 28th July 2021.
 Welcome to our guide to pub accident claims and bar accident claims.
 The catering and hospitality industry is not only one of the biggest employers in the UK, it’s also one of the most visited by guests, patrons, and customers.
 In the first 4 weeks of the Government’s Eat Out to Help Out scheme in 2020, 64 million meals were claimed for.
 With so many people involved in the industry, it is not uncommon for accidents to take place.

 Of these accidents, many trips and slips annually occur in the catering and hospitality industry.
 One of the main causes of slips in kitchens is food spillage, and most slips are likely to happen on wet or dirty floors.
 In cases where an employer or occupier may have acted in a negligent manner, you may have a viable claim for compensation.